Esri/community-planning/README.md

 This application uses the 3.0 version of
-[Esri's ArcGIS API for Flex](http://resources.arcgis.com/en/communities/flex-api/) an the 4.6 version of [Adobe's Flex SDK](http://www.adobe.com/devnet/flex/flex-sdk-download.html);
+[Esri's ArcGIS API for Flex](http://resources.arcgis.com/en/communities/flex-api/) and the 4.6 version of [Adobe's Flex SDK](http://www.adobe.com/devnet/flex/flex-sdk-download.html);
 see the ArcGIS API site for concepts, samples, and a reference for using the API to create mapping web sites.

 ## Issues